 If you meet any random stranger out on the streets the chances are very low for both of you to have the same birthday.
-In fact, assuming that all days of the year have the same likelihood of having a birthday, the chances of another person sharing your birthday is 1/365 which is a 0.27%.
+In fact, assuming that all days of the year have the same likelihood of having a birthday, the chances of another person sharing your birthday is 1/365 which is 0.27%.
 In other words, it is really low.

 However, having said that, if you gather up 20-30 people in one room, the odds of two people sharing the exact same birthday rises up astronomically.
-In fact, there is a 50-50 chance for 2 people of sharing the same birthday in this scenario!
+In fact, there is a 50-50 chance for 2 people sharing the same birthday in this scenario!

 Image credit: (YouTube)

 Why does that happen?
 It is because of a simple rule in probability which goes as follows.
-Suppose you have N different possibilities of an even happening, then you need square root of N random items for them to have a 50% chance of a collision.
+Suppose you have N different possibilities of an event happening, then you need square root of N random items for them to have a 50% chance of a collision.

 So applying this theory for birthdays, you have 365 different possibilities of birthdays, so you just need Sqrt(365), which is ~23~, randomly chosen people for 50% chance of two people sharing birthdays.

 What is the application of this in hashing?

 Suppose you have a 128-bit hash which has 2^128 different possibilities.
 By using the birthday paradox, you have a 50% chance to break the collision resistance at the sqrt(2^128) = 2^64th instance.